facelessuser/soupsieve/docs/src/markdown/index.md

 ## Usage

-To use Soup Sieve, you must create a Beautiful Soup object:
+To use Soup Sieve, you must create a `BeautifulSoup` object:

 ```pycon3
 >>> import bs4